 According to the Canine Bible, runts may have health issues because of their size.
 Many puppies in this situation are weaker at birth than their larger counterparts.

-Some of the problems that runts may end up with include compromised immune systems and weaker bones.
+Some problems that runts may have include compromised immune systems and weaker bones.
 These types of health issues are a reason that breeding runts are not considered an ethical or sound breeding practice.

-Puppies that start off as runts may gain a reasonably healthy size as adults.
+Puppies that start as runts may gain a reasonably healthy size as adults.
 Quality nutrition and regular veterinary care will make a difference in a dog’s health.
-Always make sure your dog has access to the best care, regardless of likely size.
+Always ensure your dog has access to the best care, regardless of likely size.

 Do Any Miniature Rottweilers Come from Mixes?